-The mission of the CPRC is to (1) nourish a vibrant intellectual community of population researchers at Columbia University; (2) advance population research in our four primary research areas; (3) continue to be a leading population center specializing in research on the health and well being of vulnerable populations locally, nationally, and internationally, and on public policies relevant to those populations; and (4) take advantage of Columbia’s location in New York City.
+CPRC’s mission is to (1) nourish a vibrant intellectual community of population researchers at Columbia, fostering the development of junior population scientists and encouraging collaborations among population scientists and between population scientists and scientists in other disciplines; (2) advance population research in our four primary research areas; (3) continue to be a leading population center focused on research on inequalities in the health and wellbeing of vulnerable populations, and on public policies relevant to those populations; and (4) take advantage of Columbia’s location in New York City by partnering with city policy makers and practitioners to address mutual research interests.

 The percentage of U.S. adults who smoke has fallen dramatically during the past 50 years, from 42 percent in 1965 to just 15 percent in 2015.1 Despite this decline, roughly one in five U.S. deaths is due to tobacco-related disease, making it the nation’s top cause of preventable disease and death.Read More